 Dutch visas and permits for the Netherlands

-Because the Netherlands is a member of the EU and the Schengen area, individuals who are citizens of one of the EU or EEA countries who want to study, work or live in the Netherlands do not need a visa for this purpose.
-The same visa-free regime also applies for travel purposes.
-EU/EEA nationals who want to stay in the Netherlands for more than four months will need to obtain a citizen service number.
-If you are a citizen from one of these countries you are also free to work in all business sectors in the Netherlands.
-Our team of immigration specialists in the Netherlands can assist you during this preliminary step.
+The Netherlands is a member of the EU and the Schengen area and this means that individuals who are citizens of one of the EU or EEA countries and who want to study, work or live in the Netherlands will not require a visa for their stay.
+There is also no need to obtain a visa for travel purposes.
+EU/EEA nationals who wish to remain in the Netherlands for more than four months will be required to obtain a citizen service number.
+EU or EEA citizens also enjoy working in all business sectors in the Netherlands.
+For those who are interested in moving here, our dedicated team of immigration lawyers in Netherlands can provide the needed assistance.

 Residence permits in the Netherlands are issued according to the purpose of the stay.
 They can be issued for: